 likely for a baby to have chronic lung disease:

-respiratory distress.
-This is a lung disease caused by a lack
+This is a lung disease caused by a lack of

-ductus arteriosus (PDA).
-This condition occurs when a
+This condition occurs when a connection between the

-connection between the blood vessels of the heart and lungs doesn’t close as it
+blood vessels of the heart and lungs doesn’t close as it should after

-and sex.
-Premature white male babies have the greatest risk for
+Premature white male babies have the greatest risk for chronic lung

-Maternal womb infection.
-If a woman has an infection called
+If a woman has an infection called chorioamnionitis

-chorioamnionitis during pregnancy, her baby is at a higher risk for chronic lung
+during pregnancy, her baby is at a higher risk for chronic lung disease.

-Heredity.
-A family history of asthma can put a baby at higher
+history of asthma can put a baby at higher risk.

-Infection.
-Getting an infection during or soon after
+Getting an infection during or soon after birth.

 Symptoms can occur a bit differently in each child.
 They can

-nostrils, grunting, and sucking in the chest (chest retractions).
+and sucking in of the chest (chest retractions).

 still need a breathing machine or oxygen after they reach an adjusted age of 36